Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Information geometric regularization

 \subsection{IGR in practice}

 As outlined by \citet{cao2023information}, a computational promise of IGR is obviating the need for nonlinear numerical methods, like limiters or Riemann solvers, for representing shock behavior.
+IGR produces no regularization in pure shear: the flow Jacobian there is traceless and nilpotent, so both $\trace^2(\jac)$ and $\trace(\jac^2)$ on the right-hand side of \cref{e:entropic_pressure} vanish and $\Sigma = 0$.
+IGR thus targets compressive features without affecting shear-dominated structures.
 IGR is formulated to reduce the numerical artifacts encountered by these approaches, such as artificial dissipation or carbuncles.
-At the same time, the simplicity of the resulting linear numerical methods can reduce the computational cost of simulating flows with shocks, as demonstrated by \citet{wilfong2025simulating}.
+At the same time, replacing nonlinear limiters and stencil-selection logic with standard linear reconstruction and flux evaluation reduces the computational cost of simulating flows with shocks, as demonstrated by \citet{wilfong2025simulating}.
+Note that the full IGR scheme is nonlinear: the nonlinearity enters through the entropic pressure $\Sigma$, whose elliptic right-hand side depends quadratically on the velocity gradient.
 This work presents IGR in the same finite-volume framework used by traditional approaches to compressible flows.
 We next review this framework and identify the bottlenecks that IGR resolves.